 Many of us use Google imagery in our daily lives, whether looking up directions or exploring our neighborhood from above.
-Unique to this innovative project, the State of Texas has collaborated with Google to harness this resource and provide a cost-efficient and widely accessible mapping tool that meets the needs of government agencies - the Texas Imagery Service.
+The State of Texas has collaborated with Google to provide a cost-efficient and widely accessible mapping tool that meets the needs of government agencies - the Texas Imagery Service.

 The Texas Imagery Service is designed to provide high resolution imagery showing the entire state of Texas with its most current coverage.
 The service provides continuous 6-inch natural color imagery for the entire state.